How to write a dispute letter

 The first thing to do is read the letter you’ve had from HMRC.
 The letter should contain some important information:

 - A phone number for the person who made the decision

 - The name of the person who made the decision

 - A reason why HMRC think you should still pay the money back.

 Sometimes, letters are missing some of this information.
-If yours is, you can complain (see How to make a complaint) and follow the steps below.
+If yours is, you can complain (see How to complain - tax credits) and follow the steps below.

 The reasons that HMRC give are often confusing and hard to understand.
 Sometimes they even turn out to be wrong.
 Once you have read the reason, these are your options:

-2. If you do not agree with the reason they give, then have a look at the section on I have asked them not to make me pay it back, but they still say I have to.
-What do I do?".
+- If you do not agree with the reason they give, then have a look at the section on Second disputes .
 This is very important if you did not know the reason for your overpayment when you sent your first dispute.
 You can now write a longer second dispute and explain why you think their decision is wrong.
 They will continue to ask you for the money or take it from your current tax credits claim while you do this.

-3. If you are unhappy with how HMRC have responded to you, then you can make a complaint (see How to make a complaint).
+- If you are unhappy with how HMRC have responded to you, then you can make a complaint (see How to complain - tax credits ).
 You can send a complaint as well as a second dispute if you want to.